 Mother’s Day is Sunday, May 9th this year.
 If my own mother were not off on her fantastic Italian journey, I would be making her this salad, served on a warm patio with a chilled rose and a freshly baked crusty baguette.
 Paints a pretty picture, doesn’t it?

 Yes, you read that right; a crispy fried poached egg.
-The egg here is breaded and lightly fried, resulting a in crispy exterior which contrasts with the soft poached interior.
-It only adds a few minutes on to the preparation but increases the “wow” factor exponentially.
+The egg here is breaded and lightly fried, resulting in a crispy exterior that contrasts with the soft poached interior.
+It only adds a few minutes to the preparation but increases the “wow” factor exponentially.
 If you follow the steps to get everything prepped in advance, it will be significantly easier.

 Have everything prepped and ready to go before cooking the eggs: